-- All students should exit vehicles from the passenger side.
-Exiting from the driver's side creates a safety concern and is not permitted. - At no time should a student get dropped off in the parking lot area.
+- All students must exit vehicles from the passenger side.
+Exiting from the driver's side creates a safety concern and is not permitted. - Parents/Guardians/Adults should remain in the vehicle.
+It creates a safety hazard when adults exit the vehicle. - At no time should a student get dropped off (alone) in the parking lot area. - At no time should a vehicle reverse against the flow of traffic in the car rider line. - At no time should a parent/child cross the car rider traffic flow at an area other than the crosswalk.